extremenetworks/EXOS_Apps/EZ_SpanningTree/README.md

 # EXOS ezspantree.py Application
 ## ezspantree.py 1.0.0.1
-ezspantree.py is an optional EXOS application which will automatically manage EXOS `STP s0`.
+ezspantree.py is an optional EXOS application which will automatically manage the EXOS default spanning tree `s0`.

-If ezspantree.py is installed and running newly created VLANs are automatically added to EXOS `s0`.
-If the STP MSTP/CIST is the desired spanning tree behavior for VLANs, no additional user configuration for a VLAN is required.

-For Extreme customers migrating from EOS to EXOS, ezspantree.py emulates the EOS behavior of spanning tree by automating the addition/deletion of VLANs/ports from a single MSTP/CIST spanning tree.
+For Extreme customers migrating from EOS to EXOS, ezspantree.py emulates the EOS behavior of spanning tree by automating the addition/deletion of VLANs/ports for a single MSTP/CIST spanning tree `s0`.
 (The EOS default behavior)

+If ezspantree.py is installed and running,
+- EXOS default spanning tree `s0` is configured to MSTP/CIST mode.
+- newly created VLANs are automatically added to EXOS `s0`.
+- If MSTP/CIST is the desired spanning tree behavior for VLANs, no additional user configuration for a VLAN is required.

 When first started, ezspantree.py:
-- removes the connection of any VLANs associated with stpd s0
+- removes the connection of any VLANs associated with EXOS stpd s0
-- disables auto-bind of any VLANs associated with stpd s0
+- disables auto-bind of any VLANs associated with EXOS stpd s0
 - reconfigures stpd s0 mode to MSTP/CIST
 - scans all VLANs not connected to any stpd
 - adds the VLANs to stpd s0